How the Microbiome Could Transform Your Skin in Surprising Ways

 Starting a Healthy Skincare Regimen—in Infancy

-When Capone started Johnson & Johnson’s Consumer Microbiome Research Program in 2009, she and fellow scientists began their research work by looking at the skin profiles of the Johnson's® brand’s tiniest users—babies.
+When Johnson & Johnson’s Consumer Microbiome Research Program launched in 2009, company scientists began their research work by looking at the skin profiles of the Johnson's® brand’s tiniest users—babies.

-In March, Capone and her team presented a study at the annual meeting of the American Academy of Dermatology showing that, over the course of the first month of life, the microbial diversity of infant skin is significantly increasing.
+In March, Johnson & Johnson Consumer presented a study at the annual meeting of the American Academy of Dermatology showing that, over the course of the first month of life, the microbial diversity of infant skin is significantly increasing.
 The use of a Johnson's regimen of baby wash, baby shampoo and baby lotion did not negatively affect that healthy evolution.

-Translation: “It means we are providing products that are not affecting the natural development of the skin microbiome in infancy,” Capone explains.
+Translation: The company's products are not affecting the natural development of the skin microbiome in infancy.

 In a recent trial of Aveeno® Eczema Therapy Moisturizing Cream, patients with eczema saw a 50% improvement in their condition after two weeks of use.
 Researchers also noted a jump in microbial diversity on their skin.Share

-And that healthy growth could be important down the road.
-“Studies have found that the microbiome we have in adulthood doesn’t really change over time, so we want to make sure it starts out healthy very early in life,” Capone explains.
+And that healthy growth could be important down the road, since studies have shown that the adult microbiome doesn't change much over time—so it's important for it to start off healthy early in life.

 Some of the company's skin products can also help support adult microbiomes.

-In a recent trial of Aveeno® Eczema Therapy Moisturizing Cream, patients with eczema saw a 50% improvement in their condition after two weeks of use.
-Researchers also noted a jump in microbial diversity on their skin, which Capone, who presented the findings at the Society for Investigative Dermatology meeting in April, thinks could have played a role in improving the skin’s balance.
+In a recent trial of Aveeno® Eczema Therapy Moisturizing Cream—findings from the study were presented at the Society for Investigative Dermatology meeting in April—patients with eczema saw a 50% improvement in their condition after two weeks of use.
+Researchers also noted a jump in microbial diversity on the patients' skin, which the scientists think could have played a role in improving the skin’s balance.

-“Eczema lesions don’t have a lot of microbial diversity,” she says.
-“But when they start to diversify, we find that they heal.
-In our study, we found that our product helps to balance the microbiome and improves itchy, dry skin.”
+That's because when eczema lesions start to diversify, they heal.
+In the study, researchers found that the company's product helps balance the microbiome and improves itchy, dry skin.

-As the Consumer division works to explore the microbiome further, they hope to continue to find ways to enhance its natural health effects, says Capone, to "bring new, science-backed, disruptive therapies to consumers.”
+As the Consumer division works to explore the microbiome further, they hope to continue to find ways to enhance its natural health effects to be able to further deliver innovative therapies to consumers.

 Blasting Acne With Lab-Engineered Bugs